AIAUSA/goaia-home/_teams/Swimming/training-camps.md

 location: Ohio, Colorado, Minnesota, and SoCal

 ---
-Join dozens of collegiate and professional athletes in multiple sports at one of AIA’s week-long [**Ultimate Training Camps**](http://www.ultimatetrainingcamp.com/) or Elite High-Altitude Training Camps where you will learn to integrate faith and competition!
+Join dozens of collegiate and professional athletes in multiple sports at one of AIA’s week-long [**Ultimate Training Camps**](http://www.ultimatetrainingcamp.com/) where you will learn to integrate faith and competition!
+(Swim workouts will be offered during UTC's.)